 Despite these challenges, I did manage to get quite a bit of filming done.
 Here's a look at what Pakke’s macro life looks like during the monsoons.

-Water striders are rapid, efficient predators that skate across surfaces of water bodies.
+Water striders are rapid efficient predators that skate across the surface of water bodies.
 I took this photograph at a water tank near the anti-poaching camp in Pakke.
 I went into the tank slowly and waited for the turgidity to settle, and that is when I noticed this water strider beginning to hunt an insect that had emerged from hiding.

-When the sun shines after a long spell of rain, Tiger Beetles can be found in plenty, moving rapidly across the forest floor.
-A researcher told me that these beetles move so quickly, sometimes they have to stop and re-orient themselves.
-They belong to a big subfamily called Cicindelinae, and 2,300 tiger beetle species have been described so far.
-I also heard about a research project where a PhD student is studying the interaction between bats and Tiger Beetles.
-Interestingly, Tiger Beetles can hear bat echolocation and behaviourally respond by turning or changing their movements, even produce warning sounds for the bats.
+When the sun shines after a long spell of rain, tiger beetles can be found in plenty, moving rapidly across the forest floor.
+A researcher shared that they move so quickly that they sometimes have to stop and re-orient themselves.
+Tiger beetles belong to a big subfamily (Cicindelinae) and 2,300 tiger beetle species have been described so far.
+I also heard about a research project where a PhD student is studying the interaction between bats and tiger beetles.
+Interestingly, tiger beetles can hear bat echolocation and behaviourally respond by turning or changing their movements, and even produce warning sounds for the bats.

 A String of Eggs

-I badly wanted to find out the toad species that would emerge from this string of eggs.
+I wanted to know the toad species that would emerge from these string of eggs.
 Till date, three toad species have been recorded in Pakke – Himalayan Toad, Big-eared Toad and Asian Common Toad.
 I was aware that the tadpoles would emerge in 1-2 weeks, and I would go check the pool every alternate day.
-This was the last photograph I shot before a sudden incessant downpour washed the entire pool away.
-I searched for the string for an entire day, in the hope that maybe it got stuck somewhere and I could continue to observe them, but I had no such luck.
+This was the last photograph I got before a sudden incessant downpour washed the entire pool away.
+I searched for this string the entire day in the hope that maybe it got stuck somewhere and I could continue to observe them, but I had no such luck.

 I don’t know the species of moth caterpillar, but I know it is most likely to be a moth and not a butterfly caterpillar.
 All moth caterpillars are hairy, which is not necessarily the case for caterpillars of butterflies.
 I found this caterpillar by the side of a stream, feasting on Parthenium leaves.
 Called Jarmuni in Assamese, a paste made from the leaves of this non-native plant is used to disinfect small cuts and bruises we get while patrolling.